-Dual fuel engines
+Dual/multi fuel engines

 For medium to long routes, ships with dual fuel engines is a viable long term choice.
 These should actually be called multi-fuel engines, since they can run on diesel and LNG, as well as biogas (LBG), biodiesel and various synthetic fuels.

 LNG (liquefied natural gas) will reduce the Green House Gas emissions with up to 25 percent, compared to oil.
 Other emissions such as heavy metals, nitrogen oxides, particles and soot are also lower.
 Sulphur emissions are close to zero and LNG also reduces nitrogen oxides significantly.
 When LNG replaces heavy oil as a fuel for ships, it will be positive for both the climate impact and eutrophication of the seas.